1

 baptism.
 The Christian eucharist is different from the Pagan Eucharists.

-can't say Christian baptism and Pagan baptism are
+Of course you can't say Christian baptism and

+similar.
 They are both baptisms, after all.
-(Believing scholars who hold
+(Believing

-out for Different often insist on something like "baptism and
+scholars who hold out for Different often insist on something

 And